 The feeling wasn’t always there.
 It appeared out of nowhere so it means that in a few minutes it will diminish or disappear altogether.
 This really helped me to stay in the moment and be aware of how easily manipulated I get when a thought appears.

 We get so easily attached to whatever thought is in our minds at any moment that we forget it wasn’t always present.
 We might see a nice car and suddenly want it, but before the car appeared in front of our eyes, we were just fine without it.

 Things change and not one thing stays the same.
-Eventually, we too change drastically and if we get attached to who we are right now, or if we cannot get past the fact that our bodies will grow old and die, we will be caught in the fear of growing old.
+Eventually, we too change drastically.
+If we get attached to who we are right now, we will be caught in the fear of growing old.

 Speaking of fear, one quote that stood out for me, and it’s a really short one as well, is:

 Fear is just a mind state.

 Again, before we saw what we convinced ourselves we are afraid of, we were doing just fine.
-We might be convinced that we are deadly afraid of snakes yet if we would sit in a dark theatre and there would be a snake laying on the floor right beside our feet, but we wouldn’t know she was there, would we still be afraid?
+We might be convinced that we are afraid of snakes yet if we would sit in a dark theatre with a snake right beside our feet, but we wouldn’t know she was there, would we still be afraid?

 Of course not.
 We would only be afraid when we would see her because our mind would go berserk suddenly.
 We are not afraid of whatever there is, we are only afraid when we know it is there.